5 October 1910 revolution: Anticlericalism

-Bishops were persecuted, expelled or suspended from their activities in the course of the secularisation.
+Bishops were persecuted, expelled or suspended from their activities in the course of the secularization.
 All but one were driven from their dioceses. the property of clerics was seized by the state, wearing of the cassock was banned, all minor seminaries were closed and all but five major seminaries.
 A law of 22 February 1918 permitted only two seminaries in the country, but they had not been given their property back.
 Religious orders were expelled from the country, including 31 orders comprising members in 164 houses (in 1917 some orders were permitted to form again).
 Religious education was prohibited in both primary and secondary school.

 In response to the several anticlerical decrees, Portuguese bishops launched a collective pastoral defending the Church's doctrine, but its reading was prohibited by the government.
-In spite of this, some prelates continued to publicise the text, among which was the bishop of Porto, António Barroso.
+In spite of this, some prelates continued to publicize the text, among which was the bishop of Porto, António Barroso.
 This resulted in him being called to Lisbon by Afonso Costa, where he was stripped from his ecclesiastic functions.

-The secularisation peaked with the Law of Separation of the State and the Church on 20 April 1911, with a large acceptance by the revolutionaries.
+The secularization peaked with the Law of Separation of the State and the Church on 20 April 1911, with a large acceptance by the revolutionaries.
 The law was only promulgated by the Assembly in 1914, but its implementation was immediate after the publishing of the decree.
 The Portuguese Church tried to respond, classifying the law as "injustice, oppression, spoliation and mockery", but without success.
 Afonso Costa even predicted the eradication of Catholicism in the space of three generations.
 The application of the law began on 1 July 1911, with the creation of a "Central Commission".
 As one commentator put it, "ultimately the Church was to survive the official vendetta against organized religion".

-On 24 May 1911, Pope Pius X issued the encyclical Iamdudum which condemned the anticlericals for their deprivation of religious civil liberties and the "incredible series of excesses and crimes which has been enacted in Portugal for the oppression of the Church."
+On 24 May 1911, Pope Pius X issued the encyclical Iamdudum which condemned the anticlerical for their deprivation of religious civil liberties and the "incredible series of excesses and crimes which has been enacted in Portugal for the oppression of the Church."